penomovu/penomovu-bio/replit.md

 ## Overview

-This is a modern, minimalist personal bio website for "penomovu", a C++ and Python developer.
-The application is built as a fully static React application designed for Netlify deployment, featuring a local video background and social media links in a dark purple theme.
+This is a modern, marketing-focused personal bio website for "penomovu", a senior software developer.
+The application has been transformed from a simple bio card into a comprehensive professional portfolio with stronger marketing identity while maintaining a minimalist dark design.
+Built as a full-stack React application with both client-side interactivity and server capabilities.

 ## User Preferences